Croydon/blog/content/2024/04/interaction-in-virtual-and-augmented-reality-project.md

 ### Study Results

-Due to time constraints, I could only perform the pre-study and actual study with a small mount of people.
+Due to time constraints, I could only perform the pre-study and actual study with a small amount of people.

 The raw data of all results can be found in the [study data repository](https://github.com/Croydon/tuda-vr-parkour-study).

-For the pre-study, participants were given an implementation that had a very different locomotion method, no cyber-sickness reduction method and the interaction was done directly by the controllers, without the portals or other more complex things.
+For the pre-study, participants were given an implementation that had a very different, teleportation-based locomotion method, no cyber-sickness reduction method and the interaction was done directly by the controllers within the physical length of your arms, without the portals or other more complex things.
 Furthermore, in the pre-study, they only had to do one interaction task per race track part, instead of five.

-Hence, the data between the pre-study and the final study is only comparable with some caution, unfortunately.
+Hence, the collected data between the pre-study and the final study is only comparable with some caution, unfortunately.

 #### Pre-Study Participants